geomagpy/MARTAS/README.md

 ### 4.3 Sensors requiring initialization

-Several sensors currently supported by MARTAS require an initialization.
-The initialization process defines e.g. sampling rates, filters, etc. in a way that the sensor systems is automatically sending data to the serial port afterwards.
-MARTAS supports such initialization routines by sending the respective and necessary command sequence to the system.
-Initialization commands are stored within the MARTAS configuration directory (Default: /etc/martas/init).
+Several sensors currently supported by pMARTAS require an initialization.
+The initialization process defines e.g. sampling rates, filters, etc. in a way that the sensor systems is automatically sending data to the serial port afterwards. pMARTAS supports such initialization routines by sending the respective and necessary command sequence to the system.
+Initialization commands are stored within the pMARTAS configuration directory (Default: ~/.martas/init).
 The contents of the initialization files for supported instruments is outlined in Appendix 10.1.
 In order to use such initialization, you need to provide the path within the sensors configuration line in sensors.cfg:

-sensors.cfg: line for a GSM90 Overhauzr, the initialzation configuration is taken from gsm90v7init.sh (within the martas config directory)
+sensors.cfg: line for a GSM90 Overhauser, the initialization configuration is taken from gsm90v7init.sh (within the martas config directory)

         GSM90_6107631_0001,S1,115200,8,1,N,passive,gsm90v7init.sh,-,1,GSM90,GSM90,6107632,0002,-,AS-W-36,GPS,magnetism,GEM Overhauzer v7.0